Raraph84/Infinite-Minecraft-Players-POC/README.md

 Then build the jar and replace it in `server-template/plugins/`

-### Spark

-Spark is not required but useful for debugging lag on the proxy or the Spigots
-You can build Spark on [its repository](https://github.com/lucko/spark)
-Or download it on [its website](https://spark.lucko.me/download)
-And replace it in `proxy/plugins/` and `server-template/plugins/`

 ### WorldEdit

 WorldEdit is not required but useful to have on every server
-You can build WeoldEdit on [its repository](https://github.com/EngineHub/WorldEdit)
+You can build WorldEdit on [its repository](https://github.com/EngineHub/WorldEdit)
-Or download it on [its CurseForge Bukkit page](https://dev.bukkit.org/projects/worldedit/files)
+Or download it on [its Modrinth page](https://modrinth.com/plugin/worldedit)
 And replace it in `server-template/plugins/`

 ## TODO

--   Support of multiple nodes
+-   Migrate to Typescript
--   Switch to Paper
+-   Migrate Spigot plugin to Maven
 -   Scale proxies